Money For The Rest of Us

 Who Should Invest in Leveraged ETFs?

 Leveraged ETFs’ volatility makes them suitable only for short-term traders.
-The reason is severe price swings due to leverage keeps leveraged ETFs from returning two to three times the benchmark performance over longer time periods.
+The reason is severe price swings due to leverage keep leveraged ETFs from returning two to three times the benchmark performance over longer time periods.

 The mathematics of compounding is why leveraged ETFs fall short over longer holding periods.
 ETF sponsors are quite clear in their written materials that the leveraged ETFs are seeking to replicate two to three times the daily performance of the target index.
 Not the monthly or annual performance.